'Onder water in Leiden' translates as Under water in Leiden.

 - Indeed, big fish have (just like dolphins and whales) nicks, scratches and parts of fins missing, which makes them individually distinguishable.

 - They are catalogued in their own 'Facebook' (Smoelenboek) on this website.

 Cleaning up the clutter under water

-- The bikes and other debris on the bottom are regularly taken out of te water with help of the fire department, locals, other volunteers and the council.
+- The bikes and other debris on the bottom are regularly taken out of te water with help of volunteer captains of stichting de Leidse Rederij, locals, volunteers from other cities and the council.
 Click here for a link.

 Cleaning up the (floating) debris